auravila/DataScience-Project1/README.md

 **What are the benefits of the early stopping policy you chose?**

-The policy early terminates a child run where the primary metric is not met within the policies defined parameters.

 The policy early terminates any runs where the primary metric is not within the specified slack factor/slack amount with respect to the best performing training run.

 The Bandit policy takes the following parameters: